porres/pd-cyclone/README.md

 => Fred Jan Kraan's Repository (0.1-Alpha-57 and 0.2beta):

 Fred Jan Kraan forked the original repository to <https://github.com/electrickery/pd-miXedSon>, but containing only the Cyclone library.
 This repository has a few releases - see https://github.com/electrickery/pd-miXedSon/releases - it starts with Cyclone version 0.1alpha-57, from October 2015, which is basically the last developments made on the original repository in its last phase.
-Then it moves on to a new Cyclone 0.2 version which stopped at a beta stage.
+Then it moves on to a new Cyclone 0.2 version which stopped at a beta stage in february 2016.

 => This Repository (0.3 and onwards):

 In February 2016, Porres forked from https://github.com/electrickery/pd-miXedSon to this repositry that resides at: https://github.com/porres/pd-cyclone.
 The fork happened while cyclone was at 0.2beta1 stage.
 Since then, Alexandre Porres, Derek Kwan, Matt Barber and other collaborators have worked on further developments of cyclone.
-The first release from this repository was cyclone 0.3 from february 2019.
+The first stable release from this repository was cyclone 0.3 from february 2019.

 => The 'nilwind' fork: